-For 2022, we will be conducting ordinations every single month starting in April.
+For 2023, we will be conducting ordinations every single month.
 Any man wishing to ordain should arrive no later than the 10th of the month they wish to ordain on, which will give you 5 days to prepare for the ceremony that will take place on the 15th.
 (If these dates will not work for your schedule, please let us know your specific situation and we can try to accommodate your request)

 The rough daily schedule for either of these two options will be as follows:

 𝟲:𝟯𝟬𝗮𝗺 – alms round

 𝟵:𝟯𝟬𝗮𝗺 – morning meditation

 𝟯:𝟬𝟬𝗽𝗺 – afternoon group activity (on some days)